 Denny’s also serves a number of other vegan foods, plus coffee and juices.
 If you’re there for breakfast, the oatmeal is vegan.

 For decades, Dunkin’ was one of the least vegan-friendly chains in existence, although they’ve always been famous for their excellent coffee.
 But in 2019 they introduced Beyond Meat Sausage at all USA locations.
+Unfortunately, this offering has since been pulled from all but ten states.

 When it comes to vegan offerings, Starbucks has a checkered past.
 They’ve rolled out vegan food options only to discontinue them.
 And while they do offer an Impossible Breakfast Sandwich, this offering contains both dairy cheese and eggs.